mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 Set up the hacking environment::

     $ ./bootstrap.sh && ./configure && make

+(Note that if you'd prefer to run MediaGoblin with Python 3, pass in `--with-python3` to the `./configure` command.)

 Create and set the proper permissions on the ``user_dev`` directory.
 This directory will be used to store uploaded media files::